-Water Works Department
+ARTICLE 5 Water Department

-Section 45.1 Director of Public Works Annual Report
+Section 5.1 Director of Public Works Annual Report

-(a) The Water and Sewer Commissioners-Director of Public Works shall annually, before the tenth last day of January, present to the Select Board a report made up to and including the last day of December preceding for the year ending the last day of December, containing a statement of the condition of the municipal water works system and of the land and other property connected therewith, and any information or suggestion which they the Director may deem important.
+(a) The Director of Public Works shall annually, before the last day of January, present to the Select Board a report made up to and including the last day of December preceding for the year ending the last day of December, containing a statement of the condition of the municipal water system and of the land and other property connected therewith, and any information or suggestion which the Director may deem important.

-Section 45.2 Hydrants.
+Section 5.2 Hydrants

-(a) It shall be the duty of the Water and Sewer Commissioners Department of Public Works to keep the hydrants of the town in good working order and readily accessible at all times.
+(a) It shall be the duty of the Department of Public Works to keep the hydrants of the town in good working order and readily accessible at all times.

-Section 45.3 Public Ways
+Section 5.3 Public Ways

-(a) The Water and Sewer Commissioners_Department of Public Works shall have the right, with the approval of the Select Board_Town Manager, to excavate in any public way for the purpose of laying, removing, repairing or obtaining access to water pipes and connections thereto, and on completion of this work shall immediately cover same and place the way in substantially the same condition which existed before said excavation was undertaken.
-The Water and Sewer Commissioners_Department of Public Works shall cause said excavations to be suitably guarded at all times by proper safety barriers, and in addition, a sufficient number of lighted lanterns shall be placed thereon during the period from sunset to sunrise.
+(a) Department of Public Works shall have the right, with the approval of the Select Board Town Manager, to excavate in any public way for the purpose of laying, removing, repairing or obtaining access to water pipes and connections thereto, and on completion of this work shall immediately cover same and place the way in substantially the same condition which existed before said excavation was undertaken.
+The Department of Public Works shall cause said excavations to be suitably guarded at all times by proper safety barriers.

-ARTICLE ¥6

-Council on Aging
+ARTICLE 6 Council on Aging